 Zephyr® Endobronchial Valve Procedure

-Prisma Health Pulmonology is the first provider in the Midlands of South Carolina to offer the innovative Zephyr® Endobronchial Valve Procedure for the treatment of COPD and emphysema.
+Prisma Health Lung Center is one of the first providers in South Carolina to offer the innovative Zephyr® Endobronchial Valve Procedure for the treatment of COPD and emphysema.

 What is the Zephyr Valve?

 The first FDA-approved, minimally-invasive device available in the U.S. for treating patients with severe emphysema.

 Who is the Zephyr Valve for?